 Medication for Ringworm

-Another common method of ringworm treatment for dogs involves oral medication.
+Another common treatment of ringworm for dogs involves oral medication.
 In more serious cases of dog ringworm, veterinarians look into systemic treatment options for dogs.
-While topical treatments are noninvasive, this medicinal way of treating ringworm requires that your pet swallow a pill or a capsule.
+While topical treatments are noninvasive, this medicinal treatment of ringworm requires that your pet swallow a pill or a capsule.

 Itraconazole is perfectly safe for both cats and dogs.
 The list of potential side effects resulting from Itraconazole is very slim, with the three symptoms being constant nausea, persistent diarrhea, or rapid weight loss as a result of little to no appetite.
 That said, side effects are very rare and Itraconazole is the least likely to upset your pet during the recovery process.

-Ketoconazole works fairly well, though it is not always 100% effective in treating ringworm for dogs, nor is it easy on the stomach of canines.
+Ketoconazole works fairly well, though it is not always a 100% effective treatment of ringworm in dogs, nor is it easy on the stomach of canines.
 Make another note that this medication is not a systemic treatment option for cats with ringworm.
 The potency is far too intense for cats to handle, and there are endless worrisome side effects that are beyond safety measures for cats.
 Ketoconazole is used in very desperate situations for very dire cases of dog ringworm, so this is not a remedy that you reach for if there are other options available.

 Topical Ointments for Dog and Cat Ringworms